zalando/jackson-datatype-money/README.md

 ### Deserialization

-This module will use `org.javamoney.moneta.Money` as an implementation for `javax.money.MonetaryAmount` when deserializing money values.
+This module will use `org.javamoney.moneta.Money` as an implementation for `javax.money.MonetaryAmount` by default when deserializing money values.
 If you need a different implementation, you can pass an implementation of `MonetaryAmountFactory` to the `MoneyModule`: